Sealants vs. Fillings: What’s the Difference?

 Although the general purpose of the two procedures is similar (to fill crevices in your teeth), the main difference between the two is that one procedure is preventative, and the other is restorative.
 Sealant is used to cover the surface of a tooth to prevent future cavities.
 Fillers, on the other hand, are used to repair cavity holes already created in the surface of a tooth.

 Another difference lies in how these procedures are performed.
-During a filling, the natural tooth structure is actually modified.
-Meaning, that the decayed part of the tooth is removed and then filled.
+During a filling, the natural tooth structure is modified, which means that the decayed part of the tooth is removed and then filled.
 In contrast, a dental sealant only fills in the natural grooves of the tooth without changing the structure.

 Should I Choose Dental Sealants or Dental Fillings for My Child?

-Whether you should choose filler or sealant is dependent upon the age and specific dental needs of your child.
-Since sealants are typically used as a preventative procedure, while fillers are a restorative one, both treatments can even be used in combination.
-Fortunately, a good pediatric dentist can usually help you make a decision.
-Feel free to ask your dental provider any questions you have, as well as their expert opinion regarding what’s best for your child’s teeth.
+Whether you should choose filler or sealant depends on your child’s age and specific dental needs.
+Since sealants are typically used as a preventative procedure, while fillers are a restorative one, both treatments can be combined.
+Fortunately, a good pediatric dentist can help you make a decision.
+Feel free to ask your dental provider any questions you have and for their expert opinion regarding what’s best for your child’s teeth.

 Looking for a Dentist in Tennessee?

-Here at Snodgrass-King Dental, we’ve been providing dental care for parents and their children for over 25 years.
-Throughout all these years, we’ve always valued our patient’s health and happiness above all else.
-In order to continue keeping your family safe, we’ve taken steps to incorporate COVID-19 safety measures into our practice.
-This includes following the CDC’s guidelines and keeping all equipment and patient areas as clean and sanitary as possible.
+At Snodgrass-King Dental, we’ve provided dental care for parents and their children for over 25 years.
+Throughout all these years, we’ve always valued our patients’ health and happiness above all else.

-We currently offer services across 5 different office locations throughout Middle Tennessee (Mt.
-Juliet, Murfreesboro, and the Franklin/Cool Springs area).
+We currently offer services across four different office locations throughout Middle Tennessee (Mt.
+Juliet, Murfreesboro, Franklin, and Spring Hill).
 Our areas of expertise include pediatric dentistry, family orthodontics, and adult dentistry.
 This means that no matter who’s got a toothache in your family, we’ve got you covered!
-You could even schedule your own appointment at the same time as your child’s.
+You could even schedule your appointment at the same time as your child’s.